Ride the Ducks • 2 Clients

 With so many vehicles on the road, Community Transit frequently causes injuries to passengers and other people on the roads.
 Buses don’t have seat belts, and passengers can be thrown violently when a bus is involved in a collision.
 Also, because buses are so much bigger than cars, a collision between a bus and a car can cause serious injuries to the occupants of the car.
 Finally, bus drivers sometimes fail to observe pedestrians and strike them, causing sometimes catastrophic injuries.

 Because Community Transit is a division of the Snohomish County government, there are special procedures that must be followed before you can make a claim for your injuries, damage to your car, or lost wages.
 Also, Community Transit is self-insured, so instead of an insurance claims representative, your claim will be negotiated with a government risk management department.
-At the Law Offices of Matthew D. Dubin, our attorneys have experience pursuing claims against Community Transit.
+At the Dubin Law Group, our attorneys have experience pursuing claims against Community Transit.
 We know exactly what to do to protect your rights and we know how to prepare your claim to get you a maximum recovery.
 Like insurance companies, risk management agents usually offer unrepresented people less than half of what their claim is worth.